 - At the same time that the contract is sent to the Facilities Rental Coordinator a check for in full for the estimated charges must be sent to Cashiers Office.
 Estimated charges are based on the agreed about date and time of the event, identified equipment and additional services.
 Additional charges will be billed if additional equipment or services are requested and needed on the day(s) of the event.

-- IMPORTANT: Reservations are not confirmed until the applicant receives the signed contract from the Facilities Rental Coordinator and the Cashiers Office has received the check for estimated charges.
+- IMPORTANT: Reservations are not confirmed until the Facilities Rental Coordinator receives the signed contract from the applicant and the Cashiers Office has received the check for estimated charges.

 Step 7— Provide Proof of Insurance